publiclab/publiclab-archive/notes/jmerrill/03-07-2021/are-algae-blooms-in-lake-pontchartrain-preventable-or-will-they-continue-to-be-a-problem.md

 ---
-title: "Are algae blooms in Lake Pontchartrain preventable or will they continue to be a problem?"\ntagnames: 'algae, question:general, general, first-time-poster, blooms'
+title: "Are algae blooms in Lake Pontchartrain preventable or will they continue to be a problem?"

+tagnames: 'algae, question:general, general, first-time-poster, blooms'
 author: jmerrill
 path: /notes/jmerrill/03-07-2021/are-algae-blooms-in-lake-pontchartrain-preventable-or-will-they-continue-to-be-a-problem.md
 nid: 25855